-The pseudo-code for the react() methods and comments are presented in the appendix.
+The pseudo-code for the react() methods and comments are presented in the extended version of this paper [5].
 Note that, our objective is not to make an efficient compilation of SyncCharts, but only to explain microsteps.
-Our solution heavily relies on concurrent executions, while most compilations (of ESTEREL programs) try to serialize concurrent evolutions (e.g., see S. Edwards's compiler [8], and SAXO-RT [9]).
+Our solution heavily relies on concurrent executions, while most compilations (of Esterel programs) try to serialize concurrent evolutions (e.g., see S. Edwards's compiler [9], and SAXO-RT [10]).